 Price: $150 to $300

 Once you’ve decided on a theme and color scheme and you’re ready to get DIY-ing with all these great nursery room ideas, you’ll just need figure out how to pay for it.
 One challenge that comes with having a baby is the number of expenses that come at the same time.
 You have to buy all sorts of clothes, toys, carriers, and gadgets to make sure your newborn stays safe and looks cute in all the pictures you’ll be taking.
 In addition, there are medical expenses and maternity clothing.

-Rather than worry about how you’ll pay for it all or tap into your emergency fund, you might consider getting a personal loan to help you pay for some of the baby expenses — including decorating the nursery.
+Rather than worry about how you’ll pay for it all or tap into your emergency fund, you might consider getting personal loans to help you pay for some of the baby expenses — including decorating the nursery.
 Interest rates are relatively low, which means that you can likely get a loan at a low rate compared to a credit card.
 For that reason, it might be a much better idea than putting the expenses on a credit card, which typically have high interest rates.